Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assignments/laboratory-assignment.md

   effectiveness, and correctness of a web site component implemented in a programming language.

-Building on the concepts and source code in the textbook, practical assignments invite you to complete tasks like the following:
+Building on the concepts and source code in the textbook and practical assignments, laboratory assignments invite you to complete tasks like the
+following:

 - Use a text editor and a terminal window to write and run (manual or automated) test cases for a component of a web site, describing its appearance and